ThoolooExpress/Homepage-Next/_posts/2023-07-15-manhattan-sour-spritz.markdown

 Given how little I post, I wouldn't call this an *anything* blog.
 It's just where I ramble about whatever's on my mind every few months or so.
-I do intend to make a bit more cooking / cocktail content at some point, but notice the distinct lack of a lengthy backstory or photos on this post\&emdash;I plan on keeping anything culinary-adjacent strictly limited to recipes and results of experiments.
+I do intend to make a bit more cooking / cocktail content at some point, but notice the distinct lack of a lengthy backstory or photos on this post—I plan on keeping anything culinary-adjacent strictly limited to recipes and results of experiments.